 We hear it all the time.
 “I’m a good driver so I don’t need to worry about car seat safety.”
 In theory, this is an excellent idea.
 In practice, however, being a good driver is not enough to protect yourself or your precious cargo.

-There are many steps you can take to be a good driver.
-You can be aware of your surroundings, turn your phone off so you aren’t distracted by it.
-You can not drive while tired or with your mind on other things.
-You can stay home when the weather conditions make the roads unpredictable.
-You can do these things, but is everyone on the road taking those same precautions?
+There are many steps you can take to be a safe driver.
+Be aware of your surroundings.
+Turn your phone off so you aren’t distracted by it.
+Don’t drive while you’re tired.
+Stay home when the weather conditions make the roads unpredictable.
+Maybe you do these things, but is everyone on the road taking those same precautions?

 16% of those accidents in 2009 were a result of “distraction,” distraction being anything that takes the person’s attention away from the road.
 That cell phone you stowed at the beginning of your trip is fantastic!
 But that person that just ran that red light because they were checking their email doesn’t seem to have the same safe driving values as you do.

-- Make sure your child is in the right seat for their age, weight and height.
+- Make sure your child is in the right car seat for their age, weight and height.

-- Make sure the seat is used properly.
+- Make sure their car seat or booster seat is used properly.